FinlayEarsman/Blackjack/README.md

 - If the player wins, their win counter is incremented.
 - The player is then asked if they would like to play again.
 If so, the game resets.
 Otherwise, it exits the game.

+To play the game just use the command `python blackjack.py`.

 ### Assumption made
 - The player cannot see any of the dealers cards before the game ends.